Assembling A 3D Printer

 Here's an example of a print gone wrong.

-Turns out the filament I had purchased was appropriate for this particular 3D printer.
-This is why you should always start with the brand they recommend, even if it's a little more expensive.
+Turns out the filament I had purchased was not appropriate for this particular 3D printer.
+Why you should always start with the brand they recommend, even if it's a little more expensive.

 Some filing required